Hobart, Oklahoma: History

 The present town of Hobart began almost overnight on August 6, 1901, when lots on the former Kiowa-Apache-Comanche Reservation in southern Oklahoma Territory were put up for sale.
 It quickly became the residence of 2,936 people, mostly living in tents.
-Initially, the town was nicknamed "Ragtown."
+Initially, the town was nicknamed "Ragtown".
 Wooden structures replaced tents as fast as possible.
 By 1903, Hobart had electric lights, an ice plant, and some large wholesale businesses.
 It also had a wooden courthouse.
 It developed into a town whose economy was based on the production of cotton.
 At statehood in November 1907, Hobart had a population of 3,136.

 Hobart's population declined to 2,936 in 1920, but resumed growing for several years afterward.
-In 1930, the population was 4,982.
+In 1930, ies population was 4,982.
 In 1950, it reached a peak of 5,380.
 Thereafter, the town population went into a long-term decline that has continued to the present.
-In the 1950 water supply in the area was improved with a series of reservoirs; the town is connected by aqueduct to Lake Hobart several kilometers to the north.
+In 1950, the water supply in the area was improved with a series of reservoirs; the town is connected by aqueduct to Lake Hobart, about 12 mi to the north.